bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive site is made so that it looks the same across all viewports.
+A fully responsive site actually changes it's apperence based on the device. (breakpoints)

 2. Describe what it means to be mobile first vs desktop first.

+They're the same thing at the end of the day, but it's all about the developers proiorites for the site / application.
+If they want their users to use the site on their phone, they'll develop the code with the mobile first mindset.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It allows the user to adjust their font size in the browser settings.

 4. How would you describe preprocessing to someone new to CSS?

+It's a way to organize your code to keep you from getting lost.
+It seems over-complicated in the begining but it's worth the confusion.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+The organization / Scope.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.